ibm-build-lab/terraform-ibm-cloud-pak/cp4mcm/README.md

 ### Building a new ROKS cluster

-To build the cluster in your TF script, use the [roks](https://github.com/ibm-hcbt/terraform-ibm-cloud-pak/tree/main/roks) module, set `source` to `git::https://github.com/ibm-hcbt/terraform-ibm-cloud-pak.git//roks` and include the input parameters with the cluster specification required to install `cp4mcm`.
+To build the cluster in your TF script, use the [roks](https://github.com/ibm-hcbt/terraform-ibm-cloud-pak/tree/main/roks) module.
+Set `source` to `git::https://github.com/ibm-hcbt/terraform-ibm-cloud-pak.git//roks` and include the input parameters with the cluster specification required to install `cp4mcm`.

 For Cloud Pak for MCM the recommended parameters are a `classic` 4.5+ OpenShift cluster with `5` workers of type `c3c.16x32`, however read the [Cloud Pak for Multi Cloud Management](https://www.ibm.com/support/knowledgecenter/en/SSFC4F_2.2.0/install/requirements.html) documentation to confirm these parameters.